saberrg/project4/README.md

 ## Jiahui's Branch and Work --- Logistic Regression  ੭˙ᗜ˙)੭

 ### Resources
-here're two tables could be merged by ID:
+Here are the two tables could be merged by ID:

 - application_record.csv
 - credit_record.csv